meirelesff/rscielo/README.md

     http://www.scielo.br/scielo.php?script=sci_serial&pid=1981-3821&lng=en&nrm=iso

 The journal ID can be found between `&pid=` and `&lng` (i.e., `1981-3821`).
-Most `rscielo`’s functions that retrive data from journals rely on this information to work.
+Most of `rscielo`’s functions that retrieve data from journals rely on this information to work.
 To automatically extract an ID from the URL of a journal, one may use the `get_journal_id()`
 function:

 ``` r